 - Close Registry Editor and restart.

-If your shares don’t show up like they did on Windows 10, you might want to try the following steps:
+If your shares don’t show up as they did on Windows 10, you might want to try the following steps:

-- In Control Panel go to Network and Sharing Center.
+- In Control Panel go to Network & Internet > Network and Sharing Center.

-- In Network and Sharing Center go to Adapter Settings.
+- In Network and Sharing Center go to Change Adapter Settings.

 - Find the adapter that you’re currently using, right click it and choose Properties.